 In 2021, these contracts relate to the right to consideration in respect of renewable obligation certificates and infrastructure construction.
 In 2020, these contracts relate to the Group's infrastructure construction.
 The contract assets are transferred to trade receivables when the rights become unconditional.

-The Group does not disclose information about its remaining performance obligations as the Renewables c.
-Assets and Liabilities Related to Contracts with Customers (cont'd) Contract Assets and Contract Liabilities (cont'd)
+c.
+Assets and Liabilities Related to Contracts with Customers (cont'd)

+Contract Assets and Contract Liabilities (cont'd)